Connecting thoughts

 I’ve used RSpec for years, and until recently I had to work with a colleague that never really tested before.
 This process made me think if I should be critical about how I test and if I should (or shouldn’t) do something about it.

-Optimizing background jobs execution with Delayed::UniqueJob
+Optimize background jobs with Delayed::UniqueJob

 Delayed Job doesn’t have a mechanism for defining unique jobs.
 Enqueing a time-consuming or resource-intensive job multiple times could be harmful if not treated accordingly.
 Introducing Delayed::UniqueJob, a Ruby gem for defining unique jobs in Delayed Job.